Zhang-Wenwen/FL_Ped_AT_Seg/README.md

 ### Dataset organization

-Each image and label pair must share the same base filename, with a ('_0000') channel suffix for multimodal data.
+Each image and label pair must share the same base filename, with a ('_0000') channel suffix for multimodal/multicontrast data.
 For example:
 ```
 imagesTr/